Tip

 See the Quickstart for more quick information on how to use Sentence Transformers.

-Using Sentence Transformer models is elementary:
+Working with Sentence Transformer models is straightforward:

 from sentence_transformers import SentenceTransformer